phylyc/somatic_workflow/README.md

 File? snp_sample_correlation = out_patient.snp_sample_correlation
 File? modeled_segments = out_patient.modeled_segments
 ```
-The outputs can be used as cached workflow inputs with the same name to skip the corresponding tasks.
+These outputs can be used as cached workflow inputs with the same name to skip the corresponding tasks.

 ## Important Notes: